 Schedulers, vehicle dispatcher, consignor/consignor, operators, managers and other parties involved in the transport chain, also referred to as off-road parties, who operate heavy vehicles in Australia.

-On successful completion participants will receive a Statement of Attainment for the Unit of Competency TLIF3063 Administer the implementation of fatigue management strategies after being deemed competent having successfully:
+On successful completion, participants will receive a Statement of Attainment for the Unit of Competency TLIF3063 Administer the implementation of fatigue management strategies after being deemed competent having successfully: